-The country falls under sub-tropical climate region.
+The country falls under the sub-tropical climate region.
 You can expect relatively high humidity.
 However, the cool sea breezes ensure you comfortable days in the country.
 You can expect a temperate range of 50°F to 95°F with average temperature stands at 79°F.

-You will also experience consistent temperature throughout the year with extreme climate is highly unlikely.
+Here in Belize, you will also experience consistent temperature throughout the year with extreme climate is highly unlikely.
 Instead of four seasons, Belize has just two seasons – the dry and the wet.

 The Real Estate Overview of Belize

-The real estate market of the country showcases double-digit growth in the recent years.
+The real estate market of the country showcases double-digit growth in recent years.
 The coastal regions of Belize generate nearly 30 percent growth per annum.
 When it comes to inland properties, an increase of 15 percent is most common.

 Real Estate Sector

 The administration of the country understands the growth potential of its real estate sector.
 Belize has not put any restrictions on the foreigners who plan to own properties in the country.
-However, there is a trend that foreign buyers hire an attorney to represent them in the real estate transactions.
+However, there is a trend that foreign buyers hire an attorney to represent them in real estate transactions.

-Do you know the country allows people to make real estate transactions using US Dollar?
+Do you know the country allows people to make real estate transactions using the US Dollar?
 You can open a savings account in the country even before beginning the real estate transaction process.
 It will help you to pay the associated expenses with the transaction.